Seandunn92/Code-Pencil-using-Maven/README.md

 mvn install    will build the project

-java -cp target/mt-1.0-SNAPSHOT.jar com.sean.dunn.App  will run the Application Driver
+java -cp target/mt-1.0-SNAPSHOT.jar com.sean.dunn.App  will run the App (build the project first to see recent changes)

-mvn test will run all of the test cases.
+mvn test will run all of the test cases for the CodePencilClass.

 You may also use an ide if you choose.